cbrightly/content/nautilus/wiki/exchanges_en.md

 Bitcoin price indexes may be simple averages of different exchanges chosen by a select criteria, or may include other data points or weightings depending on what the index considers meaningful.

-The best example is Challenger Deep’s own ‘[Real Volumes Index]()’.
+The best example is Kaiko’s own ‘[Real Volumes Index]()’.
 See our ‘methodology’ section for details on how it is calculated.

 Other well-known examples are CoinDesk’s [Bitcoin Price Index](http://www.coindesk.com/price/) and the Winklevoss brothers’ [Winkdex](https://winkdex.com/).

-Bitcoin Price Indexes, like those available on Challenger Deep or CoinDesk, will compare prices from various exchanges using their own algorithms to work out the most accurate average.
+Bitcoin Price Indexes, like those available on Kaiko or CoinDesk, will compare prices from various exchanges using their own algorithms to work out the most accurate average.

 ## Are there other kinds of indexes?
 What do they show? ##